-Immediately Heat the System Water to 170°F (76°C)
+Immediately Start the Pump(s); then Heat the System Water to 170°F (76°C)

-1. Refer to Firing the Furnace to start the outdoor furnace.
-Bring the water temperature up to operating temperature (170°F or 76°C) for two hours with the system circulating; then add water to the full mark.
-Continue to run the pump and circulate the water for 24 hours.
+Start the pump(s), refer to Firing the Furnace and start the outdoor furnace.
+Bring the water temperature up to operating temperature (170°F or 76°C) for two hours with the system circulating.
+Check the system water level and add water if needed.
+Note that some water may escape out of the furnace vent tube as the system water is heated.

-NOTE: It is important to bring the water in the system up to operating temperature (i.e., 170°F or 76°C) immediately after filling the system.
+NOTE: It is important to bring the water in the system up to operating temperature (i.e., $170^{\circ}F$ or $76^{\circ}C$) immediately after filling the system.
 This also applies any time water is added to the system.